Monday, 20 January 2025

 Google faces backlash as AI-generated overviews in search results produce bizarre errors, highlighting the need for responsible AI use.

-Google’s recent launch of -generated overviews in US search results is facing significant backlash.
+Google’s recent launch of AI-generated overviews in US search results is facing significant backlash.
 Major media outlets such as The New York Times, BBC, and CNBC have reported numerous errors and strange suggestions from this new feature.

 Users have taken to social media to share countless examples of the feature’s bizarre and sometimes dangerous outputs.
 From recommending non-toxic glue on pizza to suggesting that eating rocks provides nutritional benefits, these blunders are not just alarming, but also potentially harmful.